 - Available in eight colours – provides a high level of personalisation to parents

-- Can be used from birth with newborn pack (£175 from John Lewis)
+- Can be used from birth with a newborn pack

 - Compatible with baby car seats and buggy boards

-- One handed fold takes a while to master
+- One-handed fold takes a little time to master

-- Four-wheel suspension and patented ‘soft drive’ system
+- Patented ‘soft drive’ system for easy steering